 The good news is AI engineers seem to have it all figured out.

-Some automated note-taking tools can transcribe spoken material in real-time, chew it over, and produce bite-sized (pun definitely intended) summaries the moment you drop off a call.
+Some automated note-taking tools can transcribe a meeting or a lecture in real-time and produce bite-sized (pun definitely intended) summaries the moment you drop off a call.

 But it gets even better.